-(a) The Scheduling Coordinator for the resource will provide the fuel or fuel equivalent input costs, which the CAISO will maintain in the Master File.
+(a) Fuel Input.
+The Scheduling Coordinator for the resource will provide the fuel or fuel-equivalent input costs, which the CAISO will maintain in the Master File, pursuant to Section 39.7.1.1.1.2.

+(b) Proxy Start-Up Costs.

-For Start-Up Costs, the CAISO will also include, if applicable:
+For Proxy Start-Up Costs, the CAISO will also include, if applicable:

-(i) greenhouse gas allowance costs for each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, as provided to the CAISO by the Scheduling Coordinator;
+(i) greenhouse gas allowance costs for each resource located in the CAISO Balancing Authority Area or an EIM Entity Balancing Authority Area in California, and registered with the California Air Resources Board as having a greenhouse gas compliance obligation, as provided to the CAISO by the Scheduling Coordinator;

-(ii) the rates for the Market Services Charge and System Operations Charge multiplied by the shortest Start-Up Time listed for the resource in the Master File, multiplied by the PMin of the resource as registered in the Master File, multiplied by 0.5; (iii) a resource-specific adder, if applicable, for major maintenance expenses ($ per Start-Up) determined by the CAISO or Independent Entity selected by the CAISO to determine such major maintenance expenses; and (iv) for a Use-Limited Resource, Start-Up Opportunity Costs determined pursuant to Section 30.4.1.1.6, if any.
+(ii) the rates for the Market Services Charge and System Operations Charge multiplied by the shortest Start-Up Time listed for the resource in the Master File, multiplied by the PMin of the resource as registered in the Master File, multiplied by 0.5; and

+(iii) a resource-specific adder, if applicable, for major maintenance expenses ($ per Start-Up) determined by the CAISO.

-For Minimum Load Costs, the CAISO will also include, if applicable:
+(c) Proxy Minimum Load Costs.
+For Proxy Minimum Load Costs, the CAISO will also include, if applicable:

 (i) operation and maintenance costs as provided in Section 39.7.1.1.2;

-(ii) greenhouse gas allowance costs for each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, as provided to the CAISO by the Scheduling Coordinator;
+(ii) greenhouse gas allowance costs for each resource registered located in the CAISO Balancing Authority Area or an EIM Entity Balancing Authority Area in California, and with the California Air Resources Board as having a greenhouse gas compliance obligation, as provided to the CAISO by the Scheduling Coordinator;

 (iii) the rates for the Market Services Charge and System Operations Charge multiplied by the PMin of the resource as registered in the Master File;

-(iv) the Bid Segment Fee; (v) a resource-specific adder, if applicable, for major maintenance expenses ($ per operating hour) determined by the CAISO or an Independent Entity selected by the CAISO; and (vi) for a Use-Limited Resource, Minimum Load Opportunity Costs determined pursuant to Section 30.4.1.1.6, if any.
+(iv) the Bid Segment Fee; and

+(v) a resource-specific adder, if applicable, for major maintenance expenses ($ per operating hour) determined by the CAISO.
-For each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, the information provided to the CAISO by the Scheduling Coordinator must be consistent with information submitted to the California Air Resources Board.
-Adders for major maintenance expenses will be determined pursuant to Section 30.4.1.1.4, if any.

-(b) Bids specified by Scheduling Coordinators pursuant to Sections 30.7.9 and 30.7.10, subject to the provisions applicable to Multi-Stage Generating Resources set forth in Section 30.4.1.1.3.

-In the event that the Scheduling Coordinator for a resource other than a Multi-Stage Generating Resource or for a Multi-Stage Generating Resource in its lowest startable configuration does not provide sufficient data for the CAISO to determine the resource’s Start-Up or Minimum Load Costs or one or more components of the resource Start-Up or Minimum Load Costs, the CAISO will assume that resource’s Start-Up or Minimum Load Costs, or the indeterminable component(s) of the resource’s Start-Up Costs or Minimum Load Costs, are zero.
-In the event that the Scheduling Coordinator for a Multi-Stage Generating Resource does not provide such data for an MSG Configuration beyond its lowest startable configuration, Section 30.4.1.1.3 applies.
+(d) Proxy Transition Costs.
+For each Multi-Stage Generating Resource under the Proxy Cost methodology, the CAISO will calculate the Proxy Transition Costs utilized for each feasible transition from a given MSG Configuration to a higher MSG Configuration based on the difference between the Proxy Start-Up Costs for the higher MSG Configuration, and the Proxy Start-Up Costs for the lower MSG Configuration, as those costs are determined in accordance with the Proxy Start-Up Cost calculation methodology set forth in Section 30.4.5.
+If the result of this calculation is negative for any transition between two MSG Configurations, then the associated Proxy Transition Cost shall be zero.

+(e) Major Maintenance Adders.
+Proxy Costs will include any major maintenance adders determined pursuant to Section 30.4.5.4.

-30.4.1.1.3 Multi-Stage Generating Resources
+30.4.5.3 Multi-Stage Generating Resources

+30.4.5.3.1 Application of Proxy Costs